 What time should I arrive?

-Please arrive approximately 10 minutes early, especially the first day of class, so you and your student may meet the teacher and fill out a student emergency medical form.
+Please arrive approximately 10 minutes early, especially the first day of class, so you and your student may meet the teacher and fill out any additional paperwork.

 What if my child needs to miss a class?

 Please let us know in advance if your child will miss any classes so that teachers can adjust their lesson plans accordingly.
 Refunds cannot be made for missed classes.